Maricopa Repeaters: 145.210 MHz PL 162.2

 Please Help MARA by Shopping at Fry's

 By registering your loyalty card, purchases you make at Fry's will help support the club.
 It will not effect the benefits you personally receive from using your loyalty card.
 It's easy - just click on the "Instructions" button and follow the directions.
+We received $64 from Fry's last quarter.
+Thanks for your participation.

 Our on-the-air discussion takes place every Monday night at 8:00 PM MST, 0300 UTC.
 All licensed amateur radio operators are invited to check in.
 145.210 MHz - PL 162.2 Echolink node 3354.